 Start the agent and configure your Workspace Receiver for Web credentials.
 Configure a unique Workspace user on each endpoint machine.
 The credentials are encrypted and stored securely.

-To access the Site to be probed from outside the network, type the Citrix Gateway login page URL on the Workspace URL field.
-Citrix Gateway automatically routes the request to the corresponding Site Workspace URL.
+- To access the site to be probed from outside the network, type the Citrix Gateway login page URL on the Workspace URL field.
+Citrix Gateway automatically routes the request to the corresponding site Workspace URL.
 This feature is available for Citrix Gateway version 12.1 or later.

 On the Configure To Display Probe Result tab, enter your Monitor credentials.
+You can find the Customer Name or Customer ID, Client ID, and Secret Key from the API Access page in the Citrix Cloud console.

 Step 2: Configure desktop probing in Monitor